tonyx/Sharpino/Sharpino.Lib/README.md

 - Version 2.5.4 added _runInitAndTwoAggregateCommands_ that creates a new aggregate snapshot and run two commands in a single transaction.
 - Version 2.5.3 added _runSagaThreeNAggregateCommands_ this is needed when transaction cannot be simultaneous for instance when it needs to involve the same aggregate in multiple commands.
-  (A short example will come but here is an idea, pretending the aggregate types can be two, and not three: A1, A2, A3, A3 needs to merge into An: I cannot run the "indpendent" saga-free version of running multiple commands (pairs) because I should repeat the id of An many times which is invalid, so I run the saga version that executes the single "merge" i.e. merge A1 into An, then merge A2 into An etc...: if somethings goes wrong I have accuulted the "future undoers" that may rollback the eventually suffessful merges)
+  (A short example will come but here is an idea, pretending the aggregate types can be two, and not three: A1, A2, A3, A3 needs to merge into An: I cannot run the "indpendent" saga-free version of running multiple commands (pairs) because I should repeat the id of An many times which is invalid, so I run the saga version that executes the single "merge" i.e. merge A1 into An, then merge A2 into An etc...: if somethings goes wrong I have ... the "future undoers" that may rollback the eventually suffessful merges)

 - A "porting" of an example from Equinox https://github.com/tonyx/sharpinoinvoices
 - Version 2.5.2. add the runThreeNAggregateCommands (means being able to run simultaneusly n-ples of commands related to three different kind of aggregates)!